GlitchyZorua/E-mail-SPAM-Archive/README.md

 # E-mail-SPAM-Archive

-This is an archive of spam that I recieved since 2023.
+This is an archive of spam that I received since 2023.

 Sometimes, the information within the header of the email will be stripped off, for privacy reasons.